Best Online Craps Game

 - Per bet resolved (house edge is generally 1.41%)

-- Per roll (the house edge per bet resolved divided by the number of rolls)
+- To roll (the house edge per bet resolved divided by the number of rolls)

 The rules of online craps are simple.
 Place your bet, wait for the outcome of a roll and see if you win or lose.
 When playing craps in land-based casinos, there are some general etiquette rules you need to follow.
 Online casinos, however, allow Canadian players to play from the comfort of their home whether they’re in Toronto, Vancouver or Montreal.
 Betting is made simple with just a click of your mouse allowing you to concentrate on the game, without the humdrum of the other players.
 The most important rule of craps is to make sure that you know the different types of bets and the possible outcomes of each.
 This will help you to make quicker decisions.